 Now, you can see, it is linked to the Send Emails sheet from our Excel workbook.
 You can change the cell name here according to your choice.

-- How to Hyperlink Multiple PDF Files in Excel (3 Methods)
+Read More: How to Edit Hyperlink in Excel

 4. Using the HYPERLINK Function